 Beaches Turks and Caicos goes beyond with an expansive water park, game arcades, Sesame Street performers, kid-friendly restaurants, and live entertainment shows.

-Several resorts have restaurants and bars restricted to adults, yet the rest of the resorts are open to children and families.
+Several of the larger resorts have restaurants and bars restricted to adults, yet the rest of the resorts are open to children and families.

 If you’d like to experience the amenities of an all-inclusive, consider purchasing a day pass.
 Beaches Turks and Caicos and Club Med both offer such passes.

-Club Med offer a great selection of water sports, and the day pass can be a great value if you’d like to try Hobie Cat sailing, windsurfing, or paddle boarding.
+Club Med offers a great selection of water sports, and the day pass can be a great value if you’d like to try Hobie Cat sailing, windsurfing, or paddleboarding.

-Due to limited availability, the Beaches rate is a pricey $640 per adult, and $270 for kids.
+Due to limited availability, the Beaches rate may be as high as $640 per adult, and $270 for kids.
 Club Med’s day pass ranges from $60-80 per person depending on the season.